Skip to main content

 Eligibility and cost

-Cost: The application fee is $500 for APA members and $750 for nonmembers plus testing center fees.
-Once a candidate has been approved, they are eligible to sit for the exam for a one-year period.
+Cost: The regular application fee is $500 for APA members and $750 for nonmembers plus testing fees.
+Candidates are eligible to sit for the exam for a two-year period, with two exam sittings per year.
 See APAC Exam Fees for detailed fees.
 Reasonable accommodations will be provided upon request to qualified individuals at no cost.

 Eligibility: Accessibility professionals who meet the experience criteria outlined below may pursue the APAC.
 Candidates must submit an application that documents fulfillment of requirements in formal education, professional (work) experience, professional conduct, and professional development as follows: